Mange99/Janet-Jackson/README.md

 The website has four main features:

-- Workouts
+- Exercises
   - Categories of exercises with regards to specified bodyparts—for specific and targeted workouts
-- Health and food
+- Food and Health
   - Categories of healthy foods and their relevant information with regards to health
 - Tips
   - For ensuring a healthy lifestyle